constant-mihai/sctp-go/Readme.md

 ### Do the messages have to be copied out of C?

+TODO; Disclaimer: this is llm generated and left here more as a reminder to myself on what can be explored next.
+According to the LLM the C.GoBytes mem copy can be avoided.

 No, and this was the most useful thing to learn.
 Today every message is copied twice after the kernel writes it: once by `recvmmsg` into the buffers `mmsg_create` allocated, and once by `C.GoBytes` into a fresh Go slice. `GoBytes` is a `mallocgc`